HertzDevil/0CC-FamiTracker/libft0cc/README.md

 **libft0cc** comprises the core components of 0CC-FamiTracker.
 These components are either exclusive to 0CC-FamiTracker, or rewritten based on the original FamiTracker code, with the main objective that they work on all popular C++ compilers (GCC, Clang, Visual C++).
-Eventually all modules that do not depend on Win32 functionality shall be moved into libft0cc.
+Eventually all components that do not depend on Win32 functionality shall be moved into libft0cc.

 libft0cc is dual-licensed under MPL 2.0 and GPLv2.